SopPhoto: Computes Apparent Magnitudeο

 # Sun

-from exojax.spec.planck import piB
+from exojax.rt.planck import piB

 from exojax.utils.constants import RJ, Rs